A female president of Italy? | The parliamentary system has historically been sexist

 The Italian norms establish that the election of the new president is made 30 days before the end of the period of the mandatory antecedent that lasts seven years.
 The regulations also establish that the president must be elected with two-thirds of the total votes of Parliament and the regional representatives (673 votes), in the first, second or third ballot.
 If a fourth vote is reached because the necessary number was not reached, an absolute majority is sufficient, that is, 505 votes.

-Apparently Emma Bonino, current senator and former deputy, would run again as a candidate for the presidency.
+Apparently Emma Bonino, current senator and former deputy, would run once more as a candidate for the presidency.
 But there is also talk of other women such as the current Minister of Justice, Marta Cartabia, former president of the Constitutional Court; of the former Minister of Justice and current Vice President of Luiss – a prestigious private university-, Paola Severino, and of Maria Elisabetta Casellati, current president of the Senate and close to Forza Italia de Berlusconi.

 The ultra-right of Fratelli d’Italia apparently thatI would like to promote the candidacy of Letizia Moratti, former Minister of Education and former Mayor of Milan.
 The center-left, on the other hand, would be in favor of the former president of the Senate, Anna Finocchiario, or Rosy Bindi, who was Minister of Health and former vice president of the Chamber of Deputies, among other candidates.